jeffgbutler/java-payment-calculator/README.md

 ## Deploying to Kubernetes Directly

-the application is configured to create an image named "jeffgbutler/payment-calculator".
+The application is configured to create an image named "jeffgbutler/payment-calculator."
 You can change this by modifying [pom.xml](pom.xml).

 1. Create a Redis instance on your Kubernetes cluster.
 One simple way to do this is to deploy a single pod with Redis